AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-connect-different-deployment-models-portal.md

 ---
 # Connect virtual networks from different deployment models using the portal

 This article shows you how to connect classic VNets to Resource Manager VNets to allow the resources located in the separate deployment models to communicate with each other.
-The steps in this article primarily use the Azure portal preview, but you can also create this configuration using the PowerShell by selecting the article from this list.
+The steps in this article primarily use the Azure Portal, but you can also create this configuration using the PowerShell by selecting the article from this list.

 > [!div class="op_single_selector"]
 > * [Portal](vpn-gateway-connect-different-deployment-models-portal.md)